 The final slope beneath the cornice is absolutely brutal.
 I just didn’t see it coming.
 One minute I’m scrambling on chossy rock, the next I’m standing on thawing, 45˚ snow that just seems to get steeper until it ends in a nasty undercut cornice at the top.
 The cornice doesn’t look that big, but I’ve never climbed through a cornice before.

-I can’t really go down.
-The climbing was never really difficult, but I’m not confident enough to down-climb it, especially not with dusk less than an hour away.
+I can’t go down.
+The climbing was never that difficult, but I’m not confident enough to down-climb it, especially with dusk less than an hour away.
 It’s up or nothing.

 My first moves upward trigger the release of plate-like layers of snow lurking at the surface.
 They’re brittle, but not like ice – more like expanded polystyrene.
 The windslab breaks away past my knees and skitters down the rocks beneath me.
 Here there is genuine avalanche hazard.
 Here I have to climb a slope that genuinely could go, and take me with it.